 Master of Social Work (MSW)

-For a greater range of career options within the social work field, and to remain the most competitive within a highly-educated sector, the master of social work degree is the preferred level of education.
-When obtained from a college or university accredited by the CSWE, this degree allows you to qualify to become a licensed graduate social worker (LGSW) with no further experience.
-Once the LGSW license is obtained, social workers can acquire the experience needed to become either a licensed certified social worker or a licensed certified social worker-clinical An MSW degree is ideal if your goal is to work within schools, government health and human services, or open your own clinical practice.
+For a greater range of career options within the social work field and more advanced licensure options in Maryland, you will need to earn a master of social work (MSW).
+When obtained from a program accredited by the CSWE, this degree allows you to pursue licensure in Maryland as a Licensed Master Social Worker (LMSW), Licensed Certified Social Worker (LCSW), or Licensed Certified Social Worker-Clinical (LCSW-C).
+An MSW is ideal if your goal is to work in schools or government health and human services or open your own clinical practice.

 Steps for Becoming a Licensed Social Worker in Maryland

 A BSW or MSW degree from a CSWE-accredited program is a prerequisite for becoming a social worker in Maryland, but all social workers must also be licensed in order to practice any level of social work.
 There are four levels of licensure offered, each with different requirements.
 Keep reading for more information about each type of social work license in Maryland.
 Links are provided for online applications, but you can contact the Board to request a paper application for any of the licenses.